 Congratulations on your new bunny!
 Hopefully if you’re considering introducing a new bunny to your home, you’ve read through the Supplies Page.
 Below are a few additional tips for new bunny owners.
 When mistakes are made it is usually because new owners love their bunny so much that they try to do nice things for their bunny which can unfortunately backfire.

 The biggest mistake that new bunny owners make is overfeeding their bunnies or introducing new treats too fast.
 Our Holland Lops and Lionheads full-grown are under 3.5 pounds.
 Read and follow the instructions on the rabbit pellets you choose but most will say 1/8-1/4 of a cup per day is appropriate for rabbits under 4 pounds.
-You may be feeding a larger amount when feeding juvenile food and need to cut back once you transition your bunny to adult food.
-Your bunny will be excited about their food and that may make you want to feed them more because you love them.
+You may be feeding a larger amount when feeding juvenile food and need to cut back once you transition your bunny to adult food At 6 months old.
+Your bunny will be excited about their food, will act like they are starving every single time you feed them, and that may make you want to feed them more because you love them.
 However, you are doing them a huge disservice if you overfeed them.
 Although bunnies should have unlimited access to timothy hay and water at all times, rabbit food pellets should be measured.
 If they are not eating hay, that means you are feeding them too many pellets.
 Hay should be the largest percentage of their diet.
 Alfalfa hay is not a great choice for adult rabbits and since once young rabbits get the taste of it they may not want to switch to timothy hay, we prefer to stick with timothy hay from the beginning.
 Extra carbohydrates like dry oatmeal, carrots and other treats should not be given to bunnies under the age of three months.
 (Some sources say 6 months but that’s a bit of a simplification to keep you from making the mistake of introducing too many things too fast.)
 Too many additional carbohydrates will throw off the pH of their gut bacteria and can cause enteritis.
 Once their digestive system is a little more mature at 3 months you can give them treats starting in the amount of 1 teaspoon per day.
 When introducing new foods do so one type at a time (like you would for any baby) in a small quantity and watch their droppings for 48 hours to ensure they look normal.
 Also introducing new foods should be limited during other changes in your bunny’s life like moving to a new home.
 Do your research before introducing new foods.
 For example, you should avoid feeding your rabbit light-colored lettuce, including iceberg, as it can contain lactucarium, a chemical that can be harmful to your bunny's health if ingested.
 If your rabbit stops producing droppings, refuses food or has watery droppings seek immediate veterinary advice.
 Young rabbits are very fragile and can become very sick in a matter of hours.